 This is Susan Albertine’s blog.
 It is devoted to liberal education and democracy.
-I could say liberal education for democracy.
-Now at a point in history when both liberal education and democracy are shaking off a whole lot of complacency, many educators are bracing and scrambling, trying to figure out what next.
-That’s a good time to speak up, own one’s worry, explore what it feels like and what it means to be blogging from the edge.
+I should say liberal education for democracy.
+The past few years have shaken off any complacency, have kept me bracing and scrambling, trying to figure out what to say and do next.
+No better time to speak up, own my fears and blow past them, explore what it feels like and what it means to be blogging from–is it?–the edge of democracy.
+Withholding judgment on that, I am exploring.

 Navigation tip: The “category” drop-down box below has a link to “Democracy.”
 That is where I am posting short-form observations, beginning with lessons I learned while traveling in Iran for two weeks in late 2016.